dbt-labs/corp/dwh_design_conventions.md

         ...
 ```

-### Marts of Facts
+### Facts, Dimensions, Marts

 Complex logical rollups can and should happen across several models, with
-discrete steps and abstractions split into queries of 100 lines or fewer.
-The
+discrete steps and abstractions split into queries of no more than a few
-end of these rollups is a table, exposed to end-users and aptly prefixed `fct_`:
+hundred lines.
+The end result of these rollups is one or more "good" tables,
+exposed to end-users and aptly prefixed `fct_` or `dim_`:
-it contains the facts that a good reporter seeks.
+it contains the facts and dimensions that a good reporter seeks.

+In our Kimball-lite stage of the world, facts and dims are the leading players:

+* **fct_verb:** A tall, narrow table recording real-world processes that
+have occurred or are occurring.
+The heart of these tables is usually an
+immutable event stream: sessions, transactions, orders, stories, votes, and
+so on.

+* **dim_noun:** A wide, squat table where each row is a person, place, or thing;
+the ultimate source of truth when identifying and describing entities of the
+organization.
+They are mutable, though slowly changing: customers, products,
+candidates, buildings, employees.

+Dimension tables can be the best friends of end users: they can pivot their way
+across useful flags and meaningful aggregates.
+If dims are the goal, flattening
+facts is the best means of getting there.
+By first building `fct_order`,
+we're a simple sum away from calculating lifetime revenue in `dim_customer`.

-Marts are stores of one or more fact tables, related primarily by their use case
+**Marts** are stores of fact and dimension tables, related primarily by their use case
 in analysis and reporting.
-They could be organized by business unit, high-level
+They should be organized by business unit, high-level
 concept, or intended set of end-users: `marketing`, `finance`, `product`,
-etc. Some fact tables form the basis for other ones and are used across the
+etc. Some fact tables form the basis for dim tables or other facts, used widely across the
-project; you might gird these keystones into a `core` folder, and `ref()` them
+project.
+You might gird these keystones into a `core` folder, and `ref()` them
 at will.

 Each mart often contains one or more transformation flows, during which staging